Code switching revisited: Low-overhead magic state preparation using color codes: Introduction

 We emphasize, however, that our protocol is aimed at other types of quantum computers, such as the ones based on photons~\cite{Knill2001scheme,Bartolucci2023fusion,Bourassa2021blueprintscalable}, ions~\cite{Circ1995,monroe2013scaling,bruzewicz2019trapped}, and neutral atoms~\cite{bluvstein2022quantum,Bluvstein2024}.
 Non-local gates can be accommodated in these architectures, making them promising candidates to implement our protocol.

+Lastly, we remark that we introduce a simulation method for Clifford+$T$ circuits that may be of an independent interest.
+The main strength of our method is that it is directly applicable to existing stabilizer circuit simulators, such as Stim~\cite{Gidney2021}.
+The key ingredient relies on keeping track of the Pauli error frame associated to a logical stabilizer state.
+In this framework, a non-Clifford logical-$T$ gate can be mimicked by introducing appropriate Clifford errors, which can be simulated easily using the existing simulators~\cite{Gidney2021}.
+We provide more details in Sec.~\ref{sec:simulation} and Appendix~\ref{app:sim_details}.

 The rest of this paper is organized as follows.
-In Section~\ref{sec:comparison}, we compare our protocol to the other related protocols in the literature.
-In Section~\ref{sec:review_color_codes}, we review aspects of color codes.
-In Section~\ref{sec:protocol}, we describe our protocol.
-In Section~\ref{sec:simulation} we describe our simulation method and present the result.
-We end with a discussion in Section~\ref{sec:discussion}.
+In Sec.~\ref{sec:comparison}, we compare our protocol to the other related protocols in the literature.
+In Sec.~\ref{sec:review_color_codes}, we review aspects of color codes.
+In Sec.~\ref{sec:protocol}, we describe our protocol.
+In Sec.~\ref{sec:simulation} we describe our simulation method and present the result.
+We end with a discussion in Sec.~\ref{sec:discussion}.
+Finally, Appendix~\ref{app:sim_details} provides additional details about the simulation methods.